perwendel/perwendel.github.io/_posts/tutorials/2015-07-31-spark-testing-functional.markdown

 date:   2015-07-31 10:34:52
 comments: true
 permalink: /tutorials/functional-testing
-summary: >
+summarytitle: Functional testing
-  In this tutorial series you will learn an approach for writing testable Spark applications from the ground up.
-In part one we looked at what and when to test, and wrote unit tests.
-In this post we will have a look at functional tests.
+summary: In this post we will have a look at functional tests for Spark using cucumber.
 ---

 <div class="notification"><em>This is part two of a two-part tutorial series on testing in which we outline how to write a testable Spark application from the ground up.